 When the post-only option is set to true when a trade is placed, the order will only be posted to the order book if it does not result in a trade taking place.
 This option is primarily used by market makers and liquidity providers.

-For example, if a trader places a trade and part of it triggers the result of a trade, the whole order will be cancelled.
+For example, if a trader places an order which results in a trade, the whole order will be cancelled.

-If the trade results in no trades, then the order will go onto the orderbook and no liquidity will be taken away from the market.
+If the order results in no trades, then the order will go onto the order book and no liquidity will be taken away from the market.

 If the post-only option is set to true, it will only be applied to the trade at the time of placement.
 Post-only can only be applied to limit orders.